 - Gonadotropin Levels in Puberty and Fertility

 The investigators will study disorders of GnRH production in adult men and women at least 18 years of age with low or no gonadotropin levels and in adolescents between 14 and 18 years of age with low or no gonadotropin levels.

-- Suppression of Daytime and Nighttime Luteinizing Hormone Frequency by Progesterone in Early Pubertal Girls With and Without Hyperandrogenemia
+- Suppression of Daytime and Nighttime LH Frequency by Progesterone in Early Pubertal Girls With and Without Hyperandrogenemia

 NICHD Clinical Trials

 Information on current NIH-sponsored clinical trials on puberty is available by following the link below or by calling 800-411-1222.